 Peter Cotten (Corin Nemec, Sand Sharks, Jurassic Attack) was a bullied nerd as a kid.
 Now he’s an adult and he’s still a bullied nerd.
 All of the other scientists ate the top-secret lab pick on him, especially Dr. Serius Stanley (Gianni Capaldi, Among The Shadows, Astro).
 However, once he’s bitten by a mutant rabbit all that changes.

-While having dinner with old friend Anna Banana (Dominique Swain, Eminence Hill, The 6th Friend) who’s about to lose her grandfather’s church to televangelist Pastor Mulligan (William McNamara, Copycat, Day Of The Mummy).
+While having dinner with old friend Anna Banana (Dominique Swain, Eminence Hill, The 6th Friend) who’s about to lose her grandfather’s church to televangelist Pastor Mulligan (William McNamara, Opera, Day Of The Mummy).
 Mulligan was also one of Peter’s tormentors as a kid, even killing his pet rabbit.
 Dinner is cut short though as Peter’s personality and body both are beginning to change.

 The attempts at satire involving crooked politicians and sleazy clergymen are equally over the top.
-Rottentail wants to be another Toxic Avenger but, while it can copy its style, it lacks that film’s wit and genuine humor.
+Rottentail wants to be another Toxic Avenger but, while it can copy its style, it lacks that film’s wit and genuine humour.
 Rottentail feels like a subpar frequently forced attempt at creating a cult film.
 And like other attempts, it falls flat.
 Even the bloopers shown during the end credits are weak.

 Rottentail will have its red carpet premiere on April 11, 2019, at Hollywood’s Raleigh Studios and go into limited release on the 12th.
 You can check for where it will be playing on its Facebook page.